Dealing with Uninsured/Underinsured Accidents

 Depending on the facts of your case, and the type of insurance you maintain, you may be able to bring a claim to your own insurance company and seek recovery of your damages from them.
 It’s even possible that a third party is responsible in part for the accident.

 In order to evaluate your case and help you make the best possible decision under the circumstances, you need legal advice and counsel.
-Call Bottlinger Law L.L.C. at (402) 505-8234.
+Call an Omaha car accident lawyer at Bottlinger Law L.L.C. at (402) 505-8234.
 We are here to help, and we will work tirelessly to obtain the compensation you deserve.